 The initial treatment may require a drip into a vein to give you fluid or even a blood transfusion if the bleeding is severe.
 This may not be necessary if the bleeding has been minor and has stopped.
 However, if the bleeding is severe, full resuscitation and emergency fluid/blood replacement may be required.

 This will depend on the cause.
-However, an initial treatment to stop any ongoing bleeding can often be done by using instruments that can be passed down the endoscope (as described above).
+However, an initial treatment to stop any ongoing bleeding can often be done by using instruments that can be passed down the endoscope.
 Occasionally, emergency surgery is needed to control severe ongoing bleeding.
-Once bleeding is stopped, further treatment depends on the cause.
+Once bleeding has stopped, further treatment depends on the cause.
 For details, see individual leaflets on the various diseases that can cause vomiting blood.